-The families of cisgender children certainly have their struggles, but never have to think about bathroom issues or dress code (with the exception of those with a disability) quite in the way families of transgender children do.
+The families of cisgender children certainly have their struggles, but never have to think about bathroom issues or dress code (except for those with a disability) entirely in the way families of transgender children do.

 I am trans and queer.
 I have beautiful children and grandchildren and a partner who “gets me.”
 But who are we really?
 We are not acting.
-We are these very kids who grew up having to conform to societal’s social constructs of having to be one of the two binary ideologies and when we no longer could?
+We are these very kids who grew up having to conform to societal social constructs of having to be one of the two binary ideologies and when we no longer could?
 Well …, everyone has their own story.
-Their own experiences.
+Their personal experiences.
 Some not so good.
 But, when parents support their trans kids, it is the most beautiful expression of love a parent could ever impart to their child.
 They are not our possessions.
 They are gifts.
 There is nothing more fulfilling than to have a child who expresses themselves in the image of love.
 Why is it we want to shame them?
 It is so terribly painful.
 It is wrong to make someone feel less just because they are different.
-We get too hung up on what others think when we should really focus more on how our children feel about themselves.
+We get too hung up on what others think when we should really focus more on the well-being of our children.

 What about our brains?

 We have this magnificent organ we seem to know so little about.
-Most of us don’t give it much thought and we just assume that this organ is somehow pre-programmed based on our genitalia.
-We forget that this organ is a muscle, and among many other very interesting features, it operates as a message center delivering mail via its neurons.
+Most of us don’t give it much thought, and we just assume that this organ is somehow pre-programmed based on our genitalia.
+We forget that this organ is a muscle, and among many other exciting features, it operates as a message center delivering mail via its neurons.
 Now for starters, I took this information directly from article.mercola.com.